 The forgotten group that the Dutch Government and community ignore is plus minus 110 000 people strong.
 They are a quarter of all the longtime unemployed and are not physically or mentally handicapped.
 65% of this group only have a starter qualification (below vocational training) and most didn’t even finish middle school.

-According to Ton Wilthagen, professor in Labour Market Studies at the Tilburg University there is almost no chance that these unemployed people will get a position in the normal job market because the requirements to be employed are just to high.
+According to Ton Wilthagen, professor in Labour Market Studies at the Tilburg University, there is almost no chance that these unemployed people will get a position in the normal job market because the requirements to be employed are just too high.
 The prescribed basic salary makes the employment of this group of unemployed people, just too expensive for employers.

-The consultancy De ArgumentenFabriek found that the position for people older than 45 years are especially dire as there is only a 13% change that they are going to employed within a year.
-Of this unemployed age group 20% is already more than 15 years on welfare.
+The consultancy De ArgumentenFabriek found that the position of people older than 45 years are especially dire as there is only a 13% change that they are going to employed within a year.
+Of this unemployed age group, 20% is already more than 15 years on welfare.

 The FD wrote an opinion piece on this lost group with the title: A welfare grant is silently an agreement to do nothing.

 With the “do nothing” there are two aspects that are implied:

 The Dutch economy is steadily improving after the 2008 economic crises but is it not reflected in the Dutch unemployment figures.
 According to the FD unemployment increased nearly with a half from 2008 to 2015.
 (304 000- 442.000)

 Interesting enough the FD also highlights that there is one age group where the percentage that receives a grant is decreasing: the age group 15-27 years.
 The reason for this tendency is that the Government is actively involved with initiatives, legislation and rules where this age group must either work or get a job in the formal sector.
 The opinion piece suggests that this principle must be made applicable to all unemployed people in the Netherlands: they must either work or study, where passivity is not an option.